COFFEE WITH GIOVANNI

 I have never felt such force in a hand.
 Jesus!
 A hydraulic grip.
 The grip of a man who is used to handling heavy weapons.
 I don’t doubt for moment he could crush my throat with one hand.

-He releases my shoulder and sits back down.
+He releases me and sits back down.
 I massage my shoulder, grinning, and ask him, ‘Was it real?’
 He looks at me for a moment.
 ‘Al Qaeda,’ I say.
 ‘Was it real?’

 He nods, but the nod is not his answer.
 ‘I don’t know,’ he says, with a twitch of the shoulder.
 ‘It was terribile.
 Terrible.’

 My question is not to the point.
 While in Madrid, he got a message from his father in Romania.
 The message said to return home as soon as possible.